 Every 4 years, electors from each electoral district elect a single member who will represent them and their district in parliament for a 4-year term.

 The boundaries of the House of Assembly electoral districts need to change periodically to reflect demographic changes in the state and to maintain populations of relatively equal size.

-For further information about boundary changes in South Australia, visit electoral districts.
+For information about changes to electoral boundaries in South Australia, visit our state electoral boundaries page.